HAZMAT First Responder Awareness Level I (FRA) Training

 Course Options

 This FRA level training course may be taken as either Initial or annual Refresher training.
-It can also be taken for EMS Continuing Education (CE) credits for an additional $5.
+It can also be taken for EMS Continuing Education (CE) credits.
 The desired course option must be chosen during enrollment.

 Additional Training